Chondrules from high-velocity collisions: thermal histories and the agglomeration problem: Summary and Discussion

 \section{Summary and Discussion}

-The geologist and pioneering petrographer H.C.
-Sorby described chondrules as ``droplets of fiery rain''.
-In our model of chondrule formation, this description is apt.
-We have posited that chondrules are the fallout from the collisional disruption of an asteroid.
+A theory for the formation of chondrules should explain how these mm-sized constituents of the oldest known asteroids were melted and cooled, and how they were collected with such efficiency as to fill $\gtrsim 50$\% of the volume of meteorite parent bodies.
+In this paper we have asked whether chondrites can form through hypervelocity (vaporizing) collisions between initially solid planetesimals, as suggested by many workers (e.g. \citealt{campbell_etal_2002}; \citealt{krot_etal_2005}; \citealt{johnson_melosh_2015}; \citealt{johnson_etal_2016}; \citealt{fedkin_etal_2015}; \citealt{stewart_lpsc7}).
+We found that high-velocity collisions can reproduce the thermal histories of chondrules, \reva{but does not lend itself to understanding how they agglomerated into meteorite parent bodies}.

-In a hypervelocity collision, a fraction of the mass of the impactor and target, initially solid, is heated to vaporization.
-The hot, over-pressured vapor expands, aerodynamically entraining and conductively heating particle debris of various sizes.
-We have detailed how the vapor cloud evolves and interacts with the surrounding solar nebula.
-The evolutionary stages of the cloud include, in chronological and overlapping order: (1) its initial free expansion and adiabatic cooling, (2) its condensation into dust grains whose latent heat slows the cloud's cooling at first, and whose emitted radiation later hastens it, (3) the cloud's deceleration due to nebular gas loading, and (4) its eventual collapse and mixing with the nebula, which backfills the near pressure-less cavity left by condensation.
-Against the evolving backdrop of the vapor cloud we have shown that entrained particles experience heating and cooling episodes consistent with those inferred for chondrules: heating to the point of melting (but not vaporizing) for a period of order $10^2$ s; super-liquidus cooling at rates of 3000 K/hr or more; and sub-liquidus cooling at rates of 3000 K/hr to 5 K/hr.
+In a hypervelocity collision between two asteroids, a fraction of the colliding mass is vaporized.
+We have detailed the thermal and dynamical evolution of the initially hot, over-pressured vapor as it expands into the ambient nebula.
+The evolutionary stages of the vapor cloud include: (1) its initial free expansion and adiabatic cooling, (2) its condensation into dust grains which at first slow the cloud's cooling by releasing latent heat, and which later hasten cooling by radiating to space, (3) the cloud's deceleration due to loading by nebular gas, and (4) the cloud's eventual dissolution as nebular hydrogen backfills the near pressure-less cavity left by condensation.
+Against this evolving backdrop we have shown that solid/liquid particles entrained by the vapor cloud can experience heating and cooling episodes consistent with those inferred for chondrules: heating to the point of melting for a period of order $10^2$ s, super-liquidus cooling at rates of 3000 K/hr or more, and sub-liquidus cooling at rates of 3000 K/hr to $< 100$ K/hr.